-- Understand the nonprofit sector.
-Before you can get a job in it, do you home work and understand the nomenclature and culture of the sector!
+- Understand the sector.
+Before you can get a job in it, do your homework and understand the nomenclature and culture of the sector!
 A nonprofit is not a company, it is an organization.
 It does not do business, it runs programs.

 - Get the experience required and or showcase your skills in a way that clearly demonstrates you can do the job.
 It is important to find ways to show you have the background to do the work, consider volunteering in the area you wish to work, and or joining a Board as a volunteer.
 Most all organizations that exist use volunteers in some capacity!
 Get active and start building your nonprofit experience!
 It will and can lead you to your dream job!

-- Volunteer at nonprofits.
-Nonprofit hiring mangers look for staff that give their time and care about mission driven work so much that they give their time to support a cause.
+- Volunteer or find ways to get experience.
+Nonprofit hiring managers look for staff that give their time and care about mission-driven work so much that they give their time to support a cause.
 This shows you are motivated, dependable and care enough to take time to give back.
 If you do not have enough volunteer experience to have it section on your resume, start volunteering and ramp this up!

 - Learn who the hiring managers are at your target organizations or choice and professionally find a way to get in front of them.
 Informational meetings and coffee meetings go a long way to find work in the nonprofit sector.

 - Network!
 Utilize your personal network efficiently and don’t be afraid to ask for help.
 Your network is likely filled with wonderful connections.
 Think about your connections not only about who you know, but whom your connections may also be connected to!

 - Get connected with recruiters who are experts in searches that fit your abilities and try to take them to lunch, offer them a coffee, and or to pick their brain!
 Also, ask them if they know of any talented job coaches for the industry!
 Many times they can help to shape your resume and background into a hirable form for nonprofits!